boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

     ![Browser_veiw](images/deploy/Browser_veiw.png)

-19. If you facing any Deployment Error,Click Proceed to the application startup page link and Please refer the following link for more details on configuring the application startup manually.
+21. If you encounter a Deployment Error, Click Proceed to the application startup page link, and Please refer to the following link for more details on configuring the application startup manually.

     https://help.boldbi.com/embedded-bi/application-startup